Chairman of Chilean brokerage LarrainVial resigns amid probe

 In September, the regulator accused Julio Ponce, SQM’s chairman and the former son-in-law of the late dictator Augusto Pinochet, of buying up shares below market prices and then reselling them at above-market prices.

-Ponce controls SQM through his ownership in holding companies Potasios, Norte Grande, Oro Blanco and Pampa Calichera.
+Ponce controls SQM through his ownership in holding companies Potasios, Norte Grande, Oro Blanco and Pampa Calichera .
+(Reporting by Anthony Esposito; Editing by Eric Walsh)